Restream/reindexer/readme.md

   - `pk` – field is part of a primary key.
 Struct must have at least 1 field tagged with `pk`
   - `composite` – create composite index.
 The field type must be an empty struct: `struct{}`.
   - `joined` – field is a recipient for join.
 The field type must be `[]*SubitemType`.
   - `dense` - reduce index size.
-For `hash` and `tree` it will save 8 bytes per unique key value.
-For `-` it will save 4-8 bytes per each element.
+For `hash` and `tree` it will save 8-16 bytes per unique key value.
+For `-` it will save 4-16 bytes per each element.
 Useful for indexes with high selectivity, but for `tree` and `hash` indexes with low selectivity can seriously decrease update performance.
 Also `dense` will slow down wide fullscan queries on `-` indexes, due to lack of CPU cache optimization.
+For the `text` index does not reduce index' size, but switches index' rebuild to the single-thread mode.
   - `sparse` - Row (document) contains a value of Sparse index only in case if it's set on purpose - there are no empty (or default) records of this type of indexes in the row (document).
 It allows to save RAM, but it will cost you performance - it works a bit slower than regular indexes.
   - `collate_numeric` - create string index that provides values order in numeric sequence.
 The field type must be a string.
   - `collate_ascii` - create case-insensitive string index works with ASCII.
 The field type must be a string.